FENRlR/DesktopARONA/README.md

   Finetuned KoBART from [KoBART-chatbot](https://github.com/haven-jeon/KoBART-chatbot).

-  Fast, but generates a fixed answer for a given sentence (encoder-decoder).
+  Fast, but generates a fixed answer for a given sentence.

   To make it work on windows OS, you need to solve an error (as far as I remember, that was something related to type conversion in torch).